Appeal Guidelines and FAQs

 Where do I put my explanation?

-Your reason for making the appeal, along with the explanation for why your assignment/module/term was affected should go into section C. This section should contain plenty of detail about the relevant timeline leading up to the affected assignments/exam, explaining what happened and how it affected you (physically/mentally/emotionally), and how it affected your ability to apply for an extension/deferral.
+Your reason for submitting the appeal, along with the explanation for why your assignment/module/term was affected should be included in Section C. This section should contain detail about the relevant timeline leading up to the affected assignments/exam, explaining what happened and how it affected you (physically/mentally/emotionally), and how it affected your ability to apply for an extension/deferral.
 It is important to include anything that would help the university understand what you went through, and do not assume that anything is implied.
 This means include details on any symptoms and in what way your circumstances impacted you, even if it may seem obvious.
-Any circumstances mentioned that you are basing your appeal off will need evidence to back them up.
+Any circumstances mentioned that you are basing your appeal on will need evidence to substantiate them.

-reviewing the appeal form and prevents any formatting issues.
-Do not put your explanation is this section, it should go in section C as explained.
+**Do not put your explanation in this section, it should go in section C as explained.**

 How specific does my evidence have to be?

-What the appeal team will be looking for is evidence that will prove why the specific exam or assessment you are appealing was affected.
+The appeal panel will be looking for evidence that will prove why the specific exam or assessment you are appealing was affected.
 This is why the evidence needs to be very specific to the time leading up to the failed assignment or exam.
 If your evidence is too vague, they may question why other modules at the relevant time were passed successfully.

 The more specific your evidence is, the better.
-Depending on the severity of the circumstances, the appeals team will consider evidence and how likely it is that it affected your academic performance at the time of the failed assessments/modules.
-In most instances, things that occurred within a month of your submission or deadline will be considered.
-Examples of more severe circumstances and the timelines they will consider can be found here in section 2.6:
+Depending on the severity of the circumstances, the appeal panel will consider supporting evidence and how likely it is that the circumstances affected your academic performance at the time of the failed assessments/modules.
+In most instances, events that occurred within a month of your submission or deadline will be considered.
+Examples of more severe circumstances and the timelines they will consider can be found here in section 2.6.

-Your evidence should specifically mention the relevant time period leading up to the assessment or exam.
+Evidence should specifically mention the relevant time period leading up to the assessment or exam.
 If you spoke to anyone at the university about your struggles, a support letter from them can also be helpful for an appeal.
-A friend or family can also write a support letter, but these are not usually enough by themselves and should be supplement to more official evidence such as a GP or therapist letter.
+A friend or family can also write a supporting letter, but these are not usually enough by themselves and should be supplement to more official evidence such as a GP or therapist letter.

 Where do I submit the appeal?